Start Time: 8:00 a.m.

 Mileage: 22-ish miles, roundtrip.
 The terrain is fairly easy with mild hillage.

-Cost: $20 online/$25 at pre-ride huddle.
+Cost: $17 online/$20 at pre-ride huddle.
+All sales are final, and there are no refunds unless CBC cancels this ride.
 An exclusive Bunny Box of Austrian chocolate and coffee is included in the ride fee.
-Notes: This ride is a “go” even if it rains.
 Riders must wear a properly fitted helmet, bikes must be in good working condition, and a waiver awaits your signature.

 RIDE ROUTE We’ll start in Manhattan, cross the Queensboro Bridge, and ride through the neighborhoods of Sunnyside, Woodside, Rego Park, and Forest Hills.
 Queens riders can meet us at the bridge!
 After we make our destination, we will ride back to Manhattan through Brooklyn, crossing the Manhattan Bridge.
 Riders can also opt to take a train back.
 Helmets are mandatory, and participants must sign a waiver.